How to claim the 'severely mentally impaired' council tax discount

 • Get a claim form from your council.
 You'll need to contact your local authority for a claim form to register for a council tax discount (find contact details via the Government's 'Apply for Council Tax Reduction' service).

-• Then, you'll need a doctor's diagnosis.
-A registered medical practitioner must have diagnosed you as severely mentally impaired.
+• Get a doctor's diagnosis.
+A registered medical practitioner must have diagnosed you (or the person you're applying for) as 'severely mentally impaired'.
 In some cases you'll need to attach a written diagnosis to your claim – in others you just give your doctor's details and they'll be contacted for confirmation.
-GPs are not allowed to charge you for this certification.

 Where your claim is accepted, the discount should then apply automatically each year, meaning you won't have to 'reapply' (though you should contact your council if you believe you no longer qualify for the discount).